Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: Related Work

+Most existing DBRP approaches rely on MIP models with time discretization \citep[see, e.g.,][]{ghosh2019improving, mellou2019dynamic, liang2024dynamic, chiariotti2018dynamic, zheng2021repositioning}, where the temporal dimension is partitioned into fixed periods.
+Time discretization requires aggregating all rental and return demand for each station occurring within the same time period.
+This raises some issues.
+First, it necessitates assumptions about the sequence of rentals, returns, and rebalancing operations within each period, along with priority rules to allocate bikes when demand exceeds supply.
+Second, to ensure practical feasibility, each vehicle is typically restricted to rebalancing a maximum number of stations (typically, one) per period.
+Third, selecting an appropriate period length is non-trivial: longer periods introduce idle time and reduce accuracy, while shorter periods increase computational complexity.

-In addition to such challenges, explicitly modeling the stochastic nature of trip demand would require the use of stochastic optimization models, which results in even more complex optimization models \citep[see, e.g.,][]{lu2016robust,lowalekar2017online}, limiting the use of such models to smaller problem instances.
-While MIP models with discretized time-periods are prevalent in the BSS literature, the above mentioned disadvantages highlight the necessity for models that better align with the dynamic and uncertain nature of rental and return demand, as well as the asynchronous operations of the rebalancing fleet.
+In addition to such challenges, explicitly modeling the stochastic nature of trip demands would require stochastic optimization models, leading to even more complex optimization models \citep[see, e.g.,][]{lu2016robust,lowalekar2017online} and limiting the use of such models to smaller problem instances.
+While MIP models with time discretization remain widely used in BSS optimization, their limitations underscore the need for approaches that better capture the dynamic, uncertain nature of rental and return demand, as well as the asynchronous operations of the rebalancing fleet.